-The other two are Low movement:
+The other two are low in movement:

-Children (and adults) have the ability to express all four of the Natures listed above, however they tend to lead with one dominant Nature, supported by a secondary Nature.
+Children (and adults) have the ability to express all four of the Natures listed above, however they tend to lead with just one dominant Nature, supported by a secondary Nature.

 Seeing your children, with this information in mind, will help you to see who they really are and what motivates them.
-If you can imagine putting on a different pair of lenses, a pair that helps you to see through the behaviour, through the circumstances and see things from a child's point of view.
+If you can imagine putting on a different pair of lenses, a pair that helps you to see through the behaviour, through the circumstances and see things from your child's point of view.